gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 ----

-| 8	Use algorithms and related testing procedures to identify and correct errors (VCMNA282)
+| level 8 Use algorithms and related testing procedures to identify and correct errors (VCMNA282)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA282

 	* **Debugging search and sort programs**